TinkerEdgeR/ALPR/Flash_TinkerOS_UMS.md

 >(1) Make a bootable SD card let Edge R can be initiated by UMS mode. </br>
 >(2) Flash same image again to eMMC.

 `NOTE: This procedure needs to execute once on each Tinker Edge R, as long as the image version still keeps in V1.0.13 or higher.
-Afterwards, Edge R eMMC natively support UMS mode, bootable SD card is not needed..`
+Afterwards, Edge R eMMC natively support UMS mode, bootable SD card is not needed.`

 ##	Preparation